Lazarius2160/Projet_P5_Trousseau_Camba/README.md

 ## Introduction

-The goal of this 4-weeks project is to make a state of the art of the simulator avaible on the drone market now and try out some solutions.
+The goal of this 4-week project is to make a state of the art of the simulator available on the drone market and try out some solutions.

-For this project, the *Software In the Loop* method must be priviledge as it "characterizes a numerical simulation of the operation of the software of an embedded system during which the entire environment, including the hardware part of the embedded system, is simulated." from [wikidictionnary](https://fr.wiktionary.org/wiki/software-in-the-loop).
+For this project, the *Software In the Loop* method must be priviledged as it "characterizes a numerical simulation of the operation of the software of an embedded system during which the entire environment, including the hardware part of the embedded system, is simulated." from [wikidictionnary](https://fr.wiktionary.org/wiki/software-in-the-loop).
-The focus will be on simulators ROS friendly.
+The focus will be on ROS friendly simulators.
 Mostly using Melodic, as well as Kinetic if needed.

 The previous project found solutions using ROS, Gazebo and :